Mental Health Facilities Monroe County, WI

 Scenic Bluffs Community Health Center

-Scenic Bluffs Community Health Center is a mental health treatment center in Monroe County, WI, located at 238 Front Street, 54619 zip code area.
-Scenic Bluffs Community Health Center provides outpatient treatment.
-Scenic Bluffs Community Health Center offers trauma therapy, dialectical behavior therapy and integrated dual diagnosis disorder treatment to young adults, children / adolescents and seniors 65 or older.
-Additional services at Scenic Bluffs Community Health Center consist of diet and exercise counseling, court-ordered outpatient treatment and suicide prevention services.
+Scenic Bluffs Community Health Center is a mental health clinic in Monroe County, Wisconsin, located at 238 Front Street, 54619 zip code.
+Scenic Bluffs Community Health Center offers outpatient treatment.
+Scenic Bluffs Community Health Center provides couples/family therapy, dialectical behavior therapy and individual psychotherapy to adults, young adults and children / adolescents.
+Some other services provided by Scenic Bluffs Community Health Center include family psychoeducation, suicide prevention services and education services.

 Learn More